100% Altec Review

-Throughout testing, this was one of our favorite helmets to take out on hot and humid days.
+Throughout testing, this was one of our favorite helmets to take out on hot and humid days, and it earned our highest possible score in this metric.
 None of our testers reported any issues with overheating, and we also found that the interior padding did a great job of absorbing sweat and keeping it off of our faces and sunglasses.
 Riders who live in hot climates will love the Altec's breathability.

 The designers at 100% packed in some clever features to the Altec's construction that can make your life easier out on the trail.
 First and foremost is the Smartshock impact absorption system that we discussed in the protection section.
 Systems like Smartshock are essential and come standard on most high-end helmets these days.
 We're not ones to say no to extra head protection when offered.

 Less consequential, but still highly functional is the Altec's adjustable visor.
 Like many helmets we tested, the Altec's visor has multiple indexed positions to suit your preferences, one of which is high enough on the head to allow for goggle storage on the front of the helmet.
 While this is a fairly standard feature, we think it's essential to a good trail helmet these days.
 The visor itself is on the shorter side, but it will still provide decent sun, rain, and brush protection for your face if you position it properly.